Septum Stretching 101: What to Know Stretching Septum Piercings

 During the process of stretching, if you experience intense, unbearable pain, it's an indication that your body isn't prepared for the stretch.
 In such cases, it's best to halt the process and allow some time before attempting it again.

-Downsizing refers to the process of reducing the size of a stretched septum.
+Downsizing refers to the process of reducing the size of a septum piercing hole.
 This can be achieved by gradually wearing smaller jewelry pieces, allowing the tissue to shrink and heal over time.
 However, unlike ear stretching which might shrink to original size (depending on how far stretched) after stretching, the septum may not return to its original size, depending on how much it has been stretched.
 In some cases, surgical intervention may be necessary to repair a severely stretched septum.

 Once your septum has completely healed, you can progressively stretch it to a bigger gauge; however, keep in mind that this is a lasting change and the septum won't revert to its initial size as stretched earlobes might.